-Preservation method: Store in the refrigerator for up to two weeks.
+Preservation method: To store leeks, cut the stalk lengthwise and wash the leaves with water.
+They can stay fresh in the refrigerator for up to two weeks.
 Once cooked, consume within a maximum of two days.

 The product information has been processed automatically, so it may contain errors.
 In case of doubt, please